-Now, usually, MFT camera bodies are small, and this is one of their great features.
-Not so much with the G9: this a DSLR-sized device, but an extremely ergonomic one at least.
+MFT camera bodies are usually small, and this is one of their great features.
+But that’s not the case with the Panasonic G9—it’s extremely ergonomic, but it’s the size of a DSLR.

-Besides Panasonic, several camera makers share the MFT mount, such as Olympus or Blackmagic.
-Even more lens manufacturers build lenses for it, which is a significant thing to consider when investing in a system.
-Third-party companies, most notably Sigma, offer fantastic and low-cost lens options.
+Besides Panasonic, several camera makers use the MFT mount, including Olympus and Blackmagic.
+Even more lens manufacturers build lenses for it, which is a significant consideration when investing in a camera system.
+Third-party companies like Sigma offer fantastic and low-cost lens options.

 Sensor and Image Quality

-The Panasonic G9 has a Four Thirds-sized sensor, which measures 13mm x 17mm.
-This gives it a crop factor of 2.0x, although it can’t be directly compared to full frame due to their different aspect ratios.
-It has a resolution of 20 megapixels, which is the standard for MFT.
+The Panasonic G9 has an MFT sensor that measures 13 x 17mm.
+This gives it a crop factor of 2.0x.
+But it can’t be directly compared to full frame cameras due to their different aspect ratios.
+It has a resolution of 20 megapixels, which is about standard for MFT sensors.

 In terms of dynamic range, this sensor is excellent.
 It doesn’t lag too much behind larger options.
 In my non-scientific measurement, it seemed to give me around 12 stops of dynamic range.
-This sensor, however, is not ISO invariant, so you need to nail your exposure perfectly for the best results.
+But this sensor isn’t ISO invariant.
+So you need to nail your exposure perfectly for the best results.

 High ISO performance, as you’d expect from a sensor this size, is not great.
-Up to ISO 3200, images are fairly clean, and they’re still quite usable at 6400.
-However, that’s what I’d consider the upper limit of the G9.
+Up to ISO 3200, images are fairly clean.
+And they’re still usable at 6400.
+But that’s what I’d consider the upper limit of the G9’s ISO.

-Note that the default noise reduction setting applies some reduction even to raw files – I recommend turning this off.
-You’re better off cleaning up your images yourself during editing, instead of letting a generalised algorithm do the job.
+That the default noise reduction setting applies some reduction even to RAW files.
+And I actually recommend turning this off.
+You’re better off cleaning up your images yourself during editing rather than letting a generalized algorithm do the job.

-The sensor is stabilised on 5 axes.
+The G9’s sensor has 5-axis stabilization.
 On its own, it gives about 5 stops of correction.
-Pair the camera with a lens that also has optical stabilization (most of them have), you get 6.5 stops!
-And this stabiliser is one of the smoothest I’ve seen in video mode, too.
+Pair the camera with a lens that also has optical stabilization and you get 6.5 stops!
+And this stabilizer is one of the smoothest I’ve seen in video mode, too.

-If you’re not shooting moving subjects (or deliberately go for longer speeds), this actually makes up for the size difference against full frame cameras.
-In such situations, the G9 will perform better than cameras with unstabilised full frame sensors.
+If you’re not shooting moving subjects (or shoot with longer shutter speeds), this actually makes up for the size difference against full frame cameras.
+In such situations, the G9 will perform better than cameras with unstabilized full frame sensors.

-In the image below, I was able to perfectly hand-hold 1/3s at 60mm (120mm eq.).
-And this is not a one-time success: my keeper rate at this speed was around 80%.
+I shot the image below handheld at 1/3 s and 60mm.
+And this is not a one-time success.
+My shot success rate at this speed was around 80%.
 At 1 second, it dropped to around 25%.

-Another great feature made possible by the sensor stabilization is the high-resolution mode.
+Another great feature made possible by the sensor stabilization is the High-Resolution Mode.
 This mode takes 4 or 8 shots while moving the sensor incrementally at sub-pixel precision.
-The resulting, stitched images measure 40 or 80 megapixels.
-This option is available in raw and jpg, but you need to keep the camera steady on a tripod.
+The resulting stitched images measure 40 or 80 megapixels.
+This option is available in RAW and JPEG, but you need to keep the camera steady on a tripod.

-In terms of colors, Panasonic’s picture profiles are fairly neutral, as are the raw colors of the G9.
-Whether you’re shooting raw or jpg, you can expect to get easy-to-work-with files.
+In terms of colors, Panasonic’s picture profiles are fairly neutral, as are the RAW colors of the G9.
+Whether you’re shooting RAW or JPEG, you can expect to get files that are easy to work with.

-Autofocus is one of the most ambivalent features of the G9.
+Autofocus is one of the most interesting features of the G9.

-Most of the time photographers (including myself) prefer phase-detection-based autofocusing systems.
+Most of the time, photographers prefer phase detection AF systems.
 Phase detection technology relies on the phase differences of light rays coming through different paths in the lens.
 This makes it possible to calculate precise focus without actually moving anything in the lens.
 Once it’s calculated, the lens can move the focusing element(s) exactly where they should be.

 However, the G9 doesn’t have phase detection.
-It relies solely on contrast detection.
-This technology is generally considered subpar to PD, because, in order to achieve sharp focus, the lens needs to go beyond the point of sharpest focus and come back.
-This generates comparatively more lens movement, and results in slower acquisition of focus.
-Usually.
+It relies solely on contrast detection, which is generally considered subpar to phase detection.
+That’s because the lens needs to go beyond the point of sharpest focus and come back.
+This generates more lens movement and usually results in slower focusing speeds.

-In the G9, you’ll find a new type of contrast detection autofocus, called the Depth from Defocus technology.
-This works by continuously wobbling the focusing elements in the lens back and forth very quickly, and analysing the live preview.
+In the G9, you’ll find a new type of contrast detection autofocus—Depth From Defocus (DFD) technology.
+This works by continuously wobbling the focusing elements in the lens back and forth very quickly, then analyzing the live preview.
 This looks really confusing and weird the first time you see it in the viewfinder.
 You need to learn to trust the camera that it will take a sharp shot.
-In my experience, it does, nearly every time.
+And in my experience, it does, nearly every time.

 The technology is only fully compatible with Panasonic’s native lenses.
 Other Micro Four Thirds lenses can be used with the normal contrast detection system.

-Face and eye detection work well, although not as effectively than Sony’s system.
+Face and eye detection work well, but not as effectively as Sony’s system.
 Focus peaking is available.

 The Panasonic G9 offers many different continuous shooting (burst) modes.
 These make it a highly capable action camera.

-With continuous autofocus tracking and mechanical shutter, it can deliver 9 frames per second, for around 50 raw files.
-With tracking and electronic shutter, this number increases to 12 fps.
+With continuous autofocus tracking and the mechanical shutter, it can deliver 9 fps for around 50 RAW files.
+With tracking and the electronic shutter, this number increases to 12 fps.

 There are also shorter, super-high-speed options.
-With these, you don’t always get continuous autofocus, and there’s also no live view.
-But you can record 50 raw images in a row at either 20 fps (tracking) or 60 fps (no tracking).
-These can be fantastic for documenting things like water drops or shooting photo-finishes, especially the 60fps option.
+With these, you don’t always get continuous autofocus, and there’s no live view.
+But you can record 50 RAW images in a row at either 20 fps with tracking or 60 fps without tracking.

-First, it gives you 4k footage at 30fps in 10 bit, or at 60fps in 8 bit.
-Both options come with high bitrates and record internally to the memory cards.
-The 10-bit 4k footage responds to grading beautifully, especially with the Log profiles.
-It’s possible to shoot 4K at 60 fps in 10 bit is also possible, but only with an external recorder through the HDMI port.
+The G9 shoots 4K footage at 30 fps in 10 bit or at 60 fps in 8 bit.
+Both options come with high bitrates and record internally to memory cards.
+The 10-bit 4K footage responds to grading beautifully, especially with the Log profiles.
+It’s possible to shoot 4K at 60 fps in 10 bit, but only with an external recorder through the HDMI port.

-Second, the built-in stabiliser enables you to shoot hand-held in many situations.
-It’s just as smooth as the stabiliser in the GH5 but slightly even stronger.
+The built-in stabilizer enables you to shoot handheld in many situations.
+It’s just as smooth as the stabilizer in the GH5—maybe even slightly smoother.

-Continuous autofocus also works well, better than in the GH5, actually.
+Continuous autofocus also works better than in the GH5.
 It tracks subjects seamlessly and pulls focus smoothly.

 The G9 is well supplied with ports for video.
-It has a microphone input jack (3.5mm) and a headphone output jack (3.5mm) for monitoring your audio.
+It has a 3.5mm microphone input jack and a 3.5mm headphone output jack for monitoring your audio.
 It also has a full-sized HDMI port for outputting clean video feed.
-With these, you can turn the G9 into a mobile, but versatile and high-quality video camera.
+These allow you to turn the G9 into a mobile, versatile, and high-quality video camera.